-The President's budget for FY 2022 requests \$3.4 million for the Administrative Conference of the United States (ACUS).
-ACUS submits this justification in support of the Administration's request. \$3.4 million will enable ACUS to undertake a full slate of projects aimed at promoting the values of the agency's enabling statute: "the efficiency, adequacy, and fairness of administrative procedure" (5 U.S.C. § 594) and will enable ACUS to continue working with the President, agencies, Congress, and the judiciary to implement its recommendations.
+The President's budget for FY 2023 requests \$3.465 million for the Administrative Conference of the United States (ACUS).
+ACUS submits this justification in support of the administration's request. \$3.465 million will enable ACUS to undertake a full slate of projects aimed at improving, in the words of the agency's enabling statute, "the efficiency, adequacy, and fairness of administrative procedure" (5 U.S.C. § 594) and will enable ACUS to continue working with the President, agencies, Congress, and the judiciary to implement its recommendations.

-ACUS is a unique, executive-branch agency whose principal mission is to recommend improvements in agency rulemaking, adjudication, and other regulatory processes to the president, federal agencies, Congress, and the Judicial Conference of the United States.
+ACUS is a unique, executive-branch agency whose principal mission is to recommend improvements in agency rulemaking, adjudication, and other administrative processes to the president, federal agencies, Congress, and the Judicial Conference of the United States.
 Congress has enacted a number of ACUS recommendations into law, and agencies and courts have adopted or relied upon many others.

-ACUS also provides for the exchange of information among agencies, publishes sourcebooks of enormous value to both the government and public, produces reports designed to improve agency regulatory programs, and provides nonpartisan advice to agencies and Congress.
+ACUS also provides for the exchange of information among agencies, publishes sourcebooks of enormous value to both the government and the public, produces reports designed to improve agency regulatory programs, and provides nonpartisan advice to agencies and Congress.
 As the former Chairman and Ranking Member of the House Judiciary Committee emphasized, "there is no other independent, non-partisan agency" on which "Congress can call ... to evaluate ways to improve the regulatory process."

-ACUS has a demonstrated record, as no other agencies do, of improving the fairness and efficiency of administrative programs for the benefit of the American public.
-ACUS took substantial steps in calendar year 2020 to study and improve the fairness, accuracy, and efficiency of the procedures that agencies use to carry out federal programs.
-In addition to issuing six recommendations and one statement to improve federal administrative processes, ACUS helped:
+ACUS has a demonstrated record, as no other agencies do, of improving the efficiency, adequacy, and fairness of federal administrative programs for the benefit of the American public.
+As the former Ranking Member of the House Judiciary Committee noted, the agency's "excellent work" has ensured that "our Nation's federal administrative procedures are not only looked to as a standard around the world, but constantly in the course of additional improvement."

+ACUS took substantial steps in 2021 to study and improve the procedures that agencies use to carry out federal administrative programs.
+In addition to issuing ten recommendations to improve federal administrative processes, ACUS helped:

-- foster fair and transparent use of artificial intelligence in agency processes; - promote fair, accurate, and transparent adjudication; - support agencies during the COVID-19 pandemic; - provide vital information to Congress about agency programs; - encourage the public availability of significant agency materials; - promote public participation in the rulemaking process; and - ensure the integrity and effectiveness of federal programs.
+- Advance equity and improve access to justice for underserved communities; - Support agency adjudication during the COVID-19 pandemic; - Explore fair and effective uses of technology in administrative processes; - Provide vital information to Congress about agency programs; - Encourage the public availability of significant agency materials; - Promote public participation in the rulemaking process; - Improve the fairness and accuracy of agency adjudication; and - Ensure the integrity and effectiveness of federal programs.